The Armstrong & Miller Show

 The Armstrong & Miller Show is a British sketch comedy television show produced by Hat Trick Productions for BBC One.
 It features the double act Armstrong and Miller and a number of notable scriptwriters including Andy Hamilton, co-creator of Outnumbered, and Jeremy Dyson, co-creator of The League of Gentlemen.
 It ran for three series between 2007 and 2010 and was nominated for two BAFTAs, winning one.

 The series followed on from Armstrong and Miller on the Paramount Comedy Channel and Channel 4 between 1997 and 2001.

 Production

-Three series of The Armstrong & Miller Show (not to be confused with the earlier show Armstrong and Miller) were produced by Hat Trick Productions for BBC One between 2007 and 2010 (no series was produced in 2008).
-It marked the first return of the comedy duo to TV since their previous sketch show ended in 2001.
+Three series of The Armstrong & Miller Show were produced by Hat Trick Productions for BBC One between 2007 and 2010.
+It marked the return of the comedy duo to TV since their previous sketch show Armstrong and Miller ended in 2001.

 A fourth series was hinted at by Ben Miller in 2012, but there has been no mention of it since then.